Last updated: July 1, 2026

 - Use a consistent color and placement so users know what to expect

 Improving CTAs is one of the fastest routes to better conversion rate optimization.
+It was also the lever that moved the needle most for EZTube, where adjusting and adding strategic calls-to-action helped drive that 95% increase in online purchases.

-3. Fix Broken Links and Redirects
+3. Fix broken links and redirects

 Broken internal links and outdated redirects quietly damage user experience and credibility.
 They frustrate visitors—and search engines aren’t fans either.
+Fixing them protects both your authority and your user flow.

 Common sources: